Natural and Chinese Healing, structural bodywork, an Integrative healer, Yogi, Health Educator and writer.

 Keyvan Golestaneh: Natural medicine has a very long history; it isn't new.
 There are some forms, such as Chinese and Ayurvedic medicine, which go back approximately 5,000 years, and in Western naturopathic tradition going, which go back about 150 years.
 Basically, we can define it as the use of natural means to treat disease and prevent illness.
 But more importantly, these systems point to a possible approach that would not treat symptoms or cure disease.

 In modern times, it typically refers to the use of herbal remedies and dietary recommendations, as well as homeopathic medication, as well as the use of modalities like massage used individually or in conjunction with each other.
 I use it in a broader sense to also include exercise, lifestyle changes, energetic techniques, and even mind- and consciousness-altering practices.
-Disciplines like psychotherapy can be included as part of this larger approach that I take.
+Disciplines like psychotherapy and spiritual practices can be included as part of this larger approach that I take.

 So natural medicine becomes truly holistic or whole when it treats the whole person, when the mind, body, emotions, and spirit are not considered separately from each other and from the non-human environment.
 It assumes a different view of nature and the human body, one that has an innate intelligence functioning as a whole.
 Nature self-organizes itself.
 This has radical implications for how we look at disease, illness, social and psychological problems.
 Understanding how this self-organizing intelligence works enables us to affect it in order to create the conditions for health.
 We would no longer focus on disease but on facilitating change, transformation and creating health and wellness.